 Pusser’s Rum is the only rum blended in exact accordance with the Royal Navy specifications last used when it discontinued its daily ration on July 31, 1970—ending a tradition that lasted over 300 years.
 Aged for a minimum of three years, this Admiralty rum blend is rich and full-bodied, with an unsurpassed smoothness due to its wooden “pot-stilled” lineage.

 The Admiralty blend has been heavily influenced by rum distilled in a double wooden pot still, the Port Mourant, which first went into production in 1732.
-Although relocated and refurbished over the years, they continue to be the bedrock of Navy rum and a vital part of the distillation process that produces superbly enhanced aroma and flavor.
+Although relocated and refurbished over the years, they continue to be the bedrock of Navy rum and a vital part of the distillation process that produces superbly enhanced aroma and flavour.

 The “Greenheart” staves of this old wooden pot stills have absorbed decades of unique, organic flavouring compounds, that provide a deep flavour far beyond that of mass-produced rums.